-Vaginal dryness is just one of menopause's many symptoms that can cause great discomfort.
-It affects approximately 40% of women going through this transitional phase.
-For many, the inconvenience of vaginal dryness is primarily associated with the painful sexual intercourse it can cause.
-Unfortunately though, this symptom can make itself known in other ways too.
-During regular day to day life vaginal dryness can make a vagina itch, sting, burn, or swell.
+Vaginal dryness is just one of menopause's many symptoms that can cause great discomfort, affecting approximately 40% of women going through this transitional phase.
+For many, vaginal dryness is primarily associated with the painful sexual intercourse it can cause.
+However, vaginal dryness can also make a vagina itch, sting, burn, or swell during day-to-day life.
 Read on for advice on how to alleviate vaginal itching during menopause.

 Practice Good Personal Hygiene

 After a bowel movement, wipe from front to back to avoid bacteria from the anus entering the vagina.
 Also, to cleanse the area, use your fingers instead of a washcloth and an unscented, non-alkaline cleanser if you desire more than just water to keep the vaginal area clean.